 - My money mini-series, Money Mochas, offers bite-sized morsels of financial wisdom, practical real-life tools, and loving encouragement to support and inspire folks in their money journeys.

-- I also share body-based practices, like my Body Check-In, on my website to offer nurturing, somatic support to help folks bring more compassion and intentional awareness to their relationship with money.
+- I also share body-based practices, like my “3 powerful somatic tools to cultivate inner safety” on my blog to offer nurturing, somatic support to help folks bring more compassion and awareness to their relationship with money.

 - On The Art of Money podcast I interview colleagues to share insight around real-life money matters – covering everything from pricing strategies for your business, to advocates specializing in health insurance, student loans and debt, to trauma support.